 Posted by Joelle Colosi on Thu, Sep 13, 2012 @ 06:46 AM

-The purpose of competitive analysis is to report competitors' strengths and weaknesses in your market.
-A thorough evaluation will greatly assist any firm looking to create strategies that will help gain an advantage, identify ways to hinder competitors from entering the market and exploit any weaknesses in a competitor’s service offering.
+A competitive analysis aims to report competitors' strengths and weaknesses in your market.
+A thorough evaluation will greatly assist any firm looking to create strategies that will help gain an advantage, identify ways to hinder competitors from entering the market, and exploit any weaknesses in a competitor's service offering.

 Topics: Hubspot, inbound marketing, competitive analysis